scuzzydude/asimov/asimov.md

 It was the Chief, Heart of Tatanka II, Little Mama's Uncle and the son of Big Mama.

 "We've caught the monster with the scent of wild dog turd," said the man.
 "My daughter threw the stone that disabled the beast.
 It has awoken, and I was about to claim the heart of the beast before we cook it.
-I was going to save the liver for you, it's looks weak and there isn't much meat."
+I was going to save the liver for you, it looks weak and there isn't much meat."

 "I would wash it off in the river before cooking it," said the Chief.
 "It smells awful."